-2.16 Dividend Distribution
+2.16 Earnings Distribution

-The dividend for distribution to the shareholders of the Company is recognized as a liability in the Financial Statements of the period in which the distribution has been approved by the General Meeting of the shareholders.
+Earnings for distribution to the shareholders of the Company are recognized as a liability in the Financial Statements of the period in which the distribution has been approved by the General Meeting of the shareholders.

 3. Financial risk management